 - Black Beans: if you want to add black beans, drain a can and rinse them; add them about 10 minutes before serving; always taste and adjust seasonings after you add anything to the soup

 - Sweet Corn: if you want to add sweet corn, drain a can and rinse; add the corn about 10 minutes before serving; always taste and adjust seasonings after you add anything to the soup

 - While your soup is simmering, put 1/2 cup vegetable oil in a skillet on medium high heat

 - Take four tortillas and cut them into fine strips; place tortilla strips into hot oil; remove and place on paper towel; garnish soup with fried tortilla strips

-- I like to use a combination of white and dark meat; I usually us one large chicken breast and 6-8 chicken thighs (skinless)
+- I like to use a combination of white and dark meat; I usually us one large chicken breast and 6-8 chicken thighs (boneless/skinless)

-- Corn tortillas: you'll put 3 tortillas into the soup; reserve the remainder for frying tortilla crisps (optional)
+- Corn tortillas: cut or tear into small pieces 3 tortillas into the soup; reserve the remainder for frying tortilla crisps (optional)

-- Ground Cumin: you'll sprinkle a little on the chicken and put the rest into the soup; feel free to adjust the amount according to your preference
+- Ground Cumin: sprinkle a little on the chicken (about 1 tablespoon); put the other tablespoon into the soup

-- Chile Powder: sprinkle a little on the chicken and put the rest into the soup; start out light, add more if you want it a bit more spicy
+- Chile Powder: sprinkle a little on the chicken (about 1 tablespoon); put the other tablespoon into the soup

-- If you add beans or corn, you may have to add more broth
+- If you add beans or corn, drain and rinse first; you may have to add more broth